 Sunset Cliffs Park is eroding at an unbelievable rate.
 At this point, the erosion in Sunset Cliffs Park is at an emergency status.
 In the next couple of years the erosion at Sunset Cliffs will reach crisis levels, and very similar to the coastlines in other Southern California coastal locations.
 Many Southern California coastal locations are experiencing catastrophic home and coastal useable land loss.
-At this point Sunset Cliffs park is at emergency land loss status.
-Sunset Cliffs Boulevard is also in serious jeopardy of being lost if the current rate of erosion isn't addressed immediately.
-If the erosion isn't addressed immediately there will not only be serious crisis conditions with not just the coastal parkland and boulevard loss but also with crisis status home and life loss.
+Sunset Cliffs park is at emergency land loss status and Sunset Cliffs Boulevard is in serious jeopardy of being lost if the current rate of erosion isn't addressed immediately.
+If the erosion isn't addressed immediately there will be serious crisis conditions with the coastal parkland and boulevard loss along with crisis status of home and life loss along Sunset Cliffs.
 The Current need for a new "Comprehensive Storm Drain System" could not be underestimated.

 Top Down Block Erosion and Top Down Slope Erosion at Sunset Cliffs.